appsignal/appsignal-ruby/README.md

 ## Supported systems

-Currently the AppSignal agent works on most Unix-like operating systems, such as most Linux distributions and macOS, excluding Alpine Linux, FreeBSD and Windows.
+Currently the AppSignal agent works on most Unix-like operating systems, such as most Linux distributions and macOS, excluding FreeBSD and Windows.

 For more detailed information please visit our [Supported systems][supported-systems] page.